swapnilUI/ReactStateManager/README.md

-#State Manager
+# State Manager

 ## Introduction

 This is a small state management library created using **react contextAPI**.
-Using this you can set and get state.
-Also you can getStore in any component by connecting your component with store.
+By using this library you can set and get state by connecting your component with store.

 ## How to use